 One reason we Catholics cannot agree

-with our culture’s values about human intimacy
+with our culture’s values about marital intimacy

-We are made in the image and likeness of God:
+You and I are made in the image and likeness of God:

 and when a man and woman come together,

 they are never more like God—because in that very moment,

 they have the capacity to do what otherwise only God can do: